Multiplicative Invariance for a Class of Subsets of the Complex Plane: Multiplicative Invariance in

-the\textit{ box-counting dimension} of $F$. \end{definition}
+the\textit{ box-counting dimension} of $V$. \end{definition}

 In the event the limit does not exist, we refer to the upper and lower limits of the above function of $\delta$ as the \textit{upper} and \textit{lower} box-counting dimensions respectively.
-This fractal dimension is useful because the $N_{\delta}$ function has several equivalent formulations (see \cite{F90} for a list).
-We will use an equivalent formulation found in \cite{PS21} in the next section.
+This fractal dimension is useful because the $N_{\delta}$ function has several equivalent formulations (see \cite{F90} section 3.1 for a list).
+In particular, we use the fact that we may replace $N_{\delta}$ by the function that takes a set $V$ to the minimum number of closed balls of radius $\delta$ needed to cover it in the proof of Lemma \ref{lem:boxtile}.

 Multiplicatively invariant subsets of the unit interval are also connected to subshifts.
-We review the relevant definitions.
+We recall the relevant definitions.

-\begin{definition} Let $V$ be a finite set equipped with the discrete topology.
-Let $\Omega = V^{\mathbb{N}}$ be the sequence space equipped with the product topology and define the left shift map
+\begin{definition} Let $\Omega$ be a finite set equipped with the discrete topology.
+Let $\Sigma = \Omega^{\mathbb{N}}$ be the sequence space equipped with the product topology and define the left shift map

 We call $A\subset X$ a \textit{subshift} if it is closed and satisfies $\sigma(A)\subset A$. \end{definition}

 \begin{definition} Let $A$ be a subshift.
 The \textit{topological entropy} of $A$ is the limit